 A waterproof, breathable membrane is highly recommended for stream crossings, muddy trails, and unexpected rainfall, but because hiking shoes boast a typically low-cut profile, a waterproof layer on a hiking shoe doesn’t offer as much protection as it does on a hiking boot, so the decision really comes down to personal preference.

 A waterproof layer adds weight and will also increase the cost of a hiking shoe, but will prevent your feet from getting wet.
 Gore-Tex is the most common form of waterproofing available.

 Whether you’re strolling through your local city park or packing up to hit the backcountry for an afternoon in nature, you’re going to need the right footwear to get you to your final destination.

-Hiking shoes fill the perfect gap between city wear and burly boots — serving as the ultimate solution for that casual hiker or perhaps the most minimalist backpacker who prefers to keep things light in any conditions.
+Hiking shoes fill the perfect gap between city wear and burly boots making them great to wear every day.
+They even serve as the ultimate solution for that casual hiker or perhaps the most minimalist backpacker who prefers to keep things light in any conditions.

-This guide should help get you started in the right direction — but whichever trail you choose to take, don’t forget to stop and look around.
+This guide to the best hiking shoes for beginners should help get you started in the right direction — but whichever trail you choose to take, don’t forget to stop and look around.

 Beginner Hiking Shoes FAQ

 Is it okay to wear running shoes for hiking?

 Absolutely!
 Now, this really depends on the type of trail you’ll be tackling.
 If it’s a well-maintained trail without a lot of obstacles, running shoes should be fine.
 They’re light and comfy and perfect for such conditions.
 But if we’re talking about rocky, uneven terrain, or slippery slopes, running shoes might lack the needed ankle support and robust soles.
 In these situations, proper hiking shoes or boots would be safer and more comfortable.